-Dr. Jennifer Jones Clinkscales joined the Redshift Leadership team as a consultant in June 2014, and has worked with clients including Families USA, City of Eugene, Nickelodeon, MTV and Children’s Hospital of Philadelphia.
-Jennifer is a licensed clinical social worker and has practiced clinical social work for over seven years in the Philadelphia area.
-As a member of the research team, Jennifer brings a deep knowledge of systems theory and group dynamics to the rigorous Organizational Inquiry Study process.
+Dr. Jennifer Jones Clinkscales joined the Redshift Leadership team as a consultant in June 2014, and has worked with clients including Families USA, City of Eugene, OR, Nickelodeon, MTV, and Children’s Hospital of Philadelphia.
+Jennifer is a licensed clinical social worker and brings a deep knowledge of systems theory and group dynamics to her work as a Redshift facilitator.

 Jennifer received her Doctorate of Clinical Social Work, Master of Social Work, and Bachelor of Arts degrees in History from the University of Pennsylvania.
 She also received her Marriage and Family Therapy Certification from the Council for Relationships and Thomas Jefferson College Medical College in Philadelphia, PA.

 The Science Behind Our Practice

 Our work is grounded in established methodologies and models of human and organizational behavior, including, but not limited to the following: